ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 the paper of thine own, to any other,
 and subsorihe immedinitelt&#x27; for it &#x27;and
 pay in advance, and it shall he well
 with thee and thy little ones.
-A MAx o
 </td></tr></table>

 ---